 - Recording at loud levels can cause distortion on accented notes, or loud passages.
 It is much more preferred to raise the amplitudes at a later time, as distortion can not be fixed or undone.

-Second sample.
 This is an unedited example from a live performance.
 While peak is not reached at any point, there is a good amount of variation in the volume.
 However, this will most likely sound very soft to the listener, unless they raise the volume on their stereo quite high.
-Most performances look like this before normalization.

-Fourth sample.
 This example is very close to perfect.
 There is a reasonable variation in volume; however, its amplitudes are a bit beyond peak.
-Recording/editing at a very high level can cause unfixable distortion.

 - Keep, but only at the beginning and end of the CD.